 - Crisis and Reform in Practice: Indonesia’s Experience and Lessons from Emerging Markets with Muhamad Chatib Basri, CID Visiting Scholar

-- Women, Peace and Security – From Policy to Action with Mme.
-Bineta Diop, CID Research Fellow (co-sponsored by the Carr-Ryan Center)
+- Preventing Electoral Violence: Women, Peace and Security in Action with Mme.
+Bineta Diop, CID Senior Research Fellow (co-sponsored by the Carr-Ryan Center and the Women and Public Policy Program through a gift from Women’s Leadership Board member Christina Bai)

 Seminar Details